TheCarlosAlfaro/pomodoro/README.md

 ### To-do

-- [ ] Add an input for the user to enter how many minutes they want their Pomodoro to last.
+- [x] Add an input for the user to enter how many minutes they want their Pomodoro to last.
 - [ ] Add a counter that keeps track of how many Pomodoros the user has done, and store it in localStorage to persist data.
+- [ ] Code review and refactor.